michaelstaake/LmPanel/README.md

 - **CPU**: x86_64
 - **NVIDIA GPU**: CUDA (`--profile nvidia`)
-- **AMD GPU**: Vulkan (`--profile vulkan`, recommended) or ROCm (`--profile rocm`, experimental — only if you are willing to troubleshoot known issues)
+- **AMD GPU**: Vulkan (`--profile vulkan`, recommended) or ROCm (`--profile rocm`, experimental - only if you are willing to troubleshoot issues)
 - **Intel Arc GPU**: Vulkan (`--profile vulkan`)

 ### Ubuntu 26.04

 If it works on other operating systems, cool, but supporting that is outside the scope of this project.
-Ensure the correct GPU drivers and necessary extras (e.g., NVIDIA Container Toolkit) for your hardware are installed.

 **If you are running Windows, that's OK - LmPanel works in WSL!**